Quadratic-like dynamics of cubic polynomials: Potentially renormalizable polynomials

 \subsection{The principal critical point of $f$}

 Fix $f\in\Fc_\la\sm\Pc_\la$ as above.

 \begin{lem} The polynomial $f$ has two distinct critical points. \end{lem}

 \begin{proof} Assume that $\omega(f)$ is the only critical point of $f$ (then it has multiplicity two).
 Let $\Cc$ be the space of all polynomials $g\in \Fc$ with a multiple critical point $\omega(g)$.
-This is an algebraic curve in $\Fc$ passing through $f$.
-The map taking $g\in\Cc$ to $g'(0)$ is a non-constant holomorphic function.
-Hence there are polynomials $g\in\Cc$ arbitrarily close to $f$, for which $|g'(0)|<1$.
+This is an algebraic curve in $\Fc$ passing through $f$ and given by the formula $g_a(z)=\frac{a^2}3z+az^2+z^3, a\in \C$.
+This implies that there are polynomials $g\in\Cc$ arbitrarily close to $f$, for which $|g'(0)|<1$.
 The class of any such polynomial $g$ belongs to $\phd_3$ as the immediate basin of $0$ with respect to $g$ must contain the multiple critical point $\omega(g)$, contradicting our assumption on $f$. \end{proof}

 By Lemma~\ref{l:2crpts}, there are two critical points of $f$.
-A critical point $c$ of $f$ is said to be \emph{principal} if there is a neighborhood $\Uc$ of $f$ in $\Fc$ and a holomorphic function $\omega_1:\Uc\to\C$ defined on this neighborhood such that $c=\omega_1(f)$, and, for every $g\in\Uc\cap\Ac$, the point $\omega_1(g)$ is a critical point of $g$ contained in $A(g)$.
+Recall, that a critical point $c$ of $f$ is said to be \emph{principal} if there is a neighborhood $\Uc$ of $f$ in $\Fc$ and a holomorphic function $\omega_1:\Uc\to\C$ defined on this neighborhood such that $c=\omega_1(f)$, and, for every $g\in\Uc\cap\Ac$, the point $\omega_1(g)$ is the critical point of $g$ contained in $A(g)$.

 \begin{thm} There exists a unique principal critical point of $f$. \end{thm}